CyberSource/cybersource-rest-client-node/docs/BatchesApi.md

 Create a Batch

 **Create a Batch**<br>This resource accepts TMS tokens ids of a Customer, Payment Instrument or Instrument Identifier. <br> The card numbers for the supplied tokens ids are then sent to the relevant card associations to check for updates.<br>The following type of batches can be submitted: -  **oneOff** batch containing tokens id for Visa or MasterCard card numbers. - **amexRegistration** batch containing tokens id for Amex card numbers.
 A batch id will be returned on a successful response which can be used to get the batch status and the batch report.
+The availability of API features for a merchant may depend on the portfolio configuration and may need to be enabled at the portfolio level before they can be added to merchant accounts.

 ### Example
 ```javascript